MicrosoftDocs/Dynamics-365-Operations.et-ee/articles/human-resources/hr-whats-new-2020-07-23.md

 ## <a name="coming-soon"></a>Peagi tulekul

-## <a name="checklist-entities-included-in-common-data-service"></a>Common Data Service'is kaasatud kontroll-loendi üksused
+## <a name="checklist-entities-included-in-dataverse"></a>Dataverse'is kaasatud kontroll-loendi üksused

-Kontroll-loendi üksused Kasutuselevõtt, Kõrvaldamine, Ülekanded ja Äriprotsessid on peagi saadaval Common Data Service'is.
+Kontroll-loendi üksused Kasutuselevõtt, Kõrvaldamine, Ülekanded ja Äriprotsessid on peagi saadaval Dataverse'is.

 ## <a name="platform-changes"></a>Platvormi muudatused